ahishsujay/rna_seq/README.md

 # rna_seq

 ## Overview:
-RNA-Seq pipelines that uses [HISAT2](http://daehwankimlab.github.io/hisat2/) and [Kallisto](https://pachterlab.github.io/kallisto/) for alignment (and pseudo-alignment in case of the latter).
+RNA-Seq pipelines that uses [HISAT2](http://daehwankimlab.github.io/hisat2/) and [Kallisto](https://pachterlab.github.io/kallisto/) for alignment (pseudo-alignment and abundance calculations in case of the latter).

 ## Download Data:
 The dataset downloaded was [GSE120534](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA493296).
 Once the accession list is downloaded, download the SRA toolkit (https://github.com/ncbi/sra-tools) and run the following: